storesafe/cordova-sqlite-storage/README.md

 });
 ```

+**SECOND BUG:** When a database connection is closed, any queued transactions are left hanging.
+All pending transactions should be errored when a database connection is closed.

-**BUG 2:** If multiple database access objects are opened for the same database and one database access object is closed, the database is no longer available for the other database access objects.
+**NOTE:** As described above, if multiple database access handle objects are opened for the same database and one database handle access object is closed, the database is no longer available for the other database handle objects.
 Possible workarounds:
-- It is still possible to open one or more new database access objects on a database that has been closed.
+- It is still possible to open one or more new database handle objects on a database that has been closed.
 - It *should* be OK not to explicitly close a database handle since database transactions are [ACID](https://en.wikipedia.org/wiki/ACID) compliant and the app's memory resources are cleaned up by the system upon termination.

+**FUTURE TBD:** `dispose` method on the database access handle object, such that a database is closed once **all** access handle objects are disposed.

 ## Delete a database